Tonight or Never (1931 film): Production

-The film is based on the Hungarian play of the same name, which was performed on Broadway between November 18, 1930 and June 1931.
-In the film, Melvyn Douglas, Ferdinand Gottschalk, Robert Greig, Greta Meyer and Warburton Gamble recreated their stage roles.
+The film is based on the Hungarian play of the same name, written by Lili Hatvany, which was performed on Broadway between November 18, 1930 and June 1931.
+In the film, Melvyn Douglas, Ferdinand Gottschalk, Robert Greig, Greta Meyer and Warburton Gamble re-created their stage roles.
 In June 1931, Adela Rogers St. Johns was assigned to write the screenplay.
 A month later, she was replaced with Sheridan Gibney, who was eventually replaced as well.
 According to a January 1931 news article, George Fitzmaurice was initially set to direct, but he was replaced by Mervyn LeRoy, who as a young unknown had appeared uncredited as a newsboy in Swanson's 1923 silent societal drama Prodigal Daughters.

-Joseph Schenck cast Gloria Swanson to play the lead role, believing that it would help her recover from a career slump.
-The film was the only of Swanson's early sound films in which she did not sing, despite playing an opera singer.
-The film sparked Douglas' screen debut.
+Joseph Schenck cast Gloria Swanson to play the lead role, believing it would help her recover from a career slump.
+The film was the only one of Swanson's early sound films in which she did not sing, despite playing an opera singer.
+The film marked Douglas' screen debut.

-The Hays office strongly objected to the film and demanded several cuts.
+The Hays Office strongly objected to the film and demanded several cuts.
 The scene thought to be the most vulgar was the love scene between Nella and Jim.
 A staff member commented: "This scene was one of the most offensive, if not the most offensive—in my recollection."
-The film was permitted a release in 1931, but as enforcement of the Motion Picture Production Code commenced in 1934, requests for rereleases in 1935 and 1937 were rejected.
+The film was permitted a release in 1931, but as enforcement of the Motion Picture Production Code commenced in 1934, requests for re-releases in 1935 and 1937 were rejected.